- Choose the Editor: Start by selecting your preferred editor – Gutenberg Block Editor, Classic Editor, or a page builder like Divi or others.

 After that, you can click on the plus icon to add any row, column, or content element you want and start editing.

 To edit the content of any widget, you can select it and then edit everything in the settings popup.

 Divi includes multiple options for links, colors, spacing, shadow, filters, animation, and scroll effects.

-Once you’re done with all the changes, you can click on the Save button on the right.
+Once you’re done with all the changes, you can click the Save button on the right.

-Check this video to see how easily you can build pages with Divi Builder…
+Check this video to see how easily you can edit WordPress pages with Divi Builder…